Things that the council is responsible for

 Reporting problems with trees

-Report a problem with a tree on the road
+Report a problem with a tree by a road or pavement

 Tree planting and adopting a tree